zenml-io/zenml/docs/book/reference/cli-command-reference.md

 If you wish to delete all data relating to your project from the directory, use the `zenml clean` command.
 This will:

-* delete all pipelines
+- delete all pipelines
-* delete all artifacts
+- delete all artifacts
-* delete all metadata
+- delete all metadata

 _Note that the_ `clean` _command is not implemented for the current version._

+## Loading and using pre-built examples

 ## Customizing your Metadata Store